aspose-total/Aspose.Total-Products/total/en/net/conversion/json-to-epub/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert JSON Format to EPUB via C#" h2="C# API to parse JSON to EPUB without using Microsoft<sup>&reg;</sup> Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to parse JSON to EPUB within any .NET, C#, ASP.NET and VB.NET application.
+This process can be completed in two simple steps.

+The first step is to use Aspose.Cells for .NET to export JSON to PDF.
+Aspose.Cells for .NET is a powerful .NET library that enables developers to create, manipulate and convert spreadsheets without requiring Microsoft Excel.
+It supports a wide range of file formats, including JSON, and can be used to export JSON to PDF with ease.

+The second step is to use Aspose.Words for .NET to convert PDF to EPUB.
+Aspose.Words for .NET is a powerful .NET library that enables developers to create, manipulate and convert documents without requiring Microsoft Word.
+It supports a wide range of file formats, including PDF, and can be used to convert PDF to EPUB with ease.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can parse JSON to EPUB  within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/), you can export JSON to PDF.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can convert PDF to EPUB.
+By using Aspose.Total for .NET, developers can quickly and easily parse JSON to EPUB within any .NET, C#, ASP.NET and VB.NET application.
+This process can be completed in two simple steps, by using Aspose.Cells for .NET to export JSON to PDF and Aspose.Words for .NET to convert PDF to EPUB.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}